bywatersolutions/devs.bywatersolutions.com/source/_posts/Clearing-Z39-50-search-fields.md

 goal: 1000
 raised: 1000
 supporters: 1
-date: 2016-12-01 06:42:53
+date: 'Wed Nov 30 2016 23:42:53 GMT-0700 (Mountain Standard Time)'
+short_description: >-
-short_description: Add a button on the Z39.50 search form that will reset all the fields to blank.
+  Add a button on the Z39.50 search form that will reset all the fields to blank.
-in_koha_release: 3.20
+in_koha_release: 3.2
-tags:
-bug:
+bug: 0
-module: Cataloging
+module: Funded
+published: true
+originalmodule: cataloging
 ---

 When doing multiple z39.50 searches one after another, it would be helpful if there was a way to clear all the entries in the z39.50 in one fell swoop instead of having to remove each field individually.
 This development will add a button on the Z39.50 search form that will reset all the fields to blank.